Project-RICA/RICA_Client/README.md

     Obfuscation -> [Trick Engine] -> Positive -> Happiness -> Formalness -> Criticism -> Sexuality -> Advertisement
     ```
     (* *[Trick Engine] activates when Obfuscation > Crit.Point*)\
-    If Obfuscation level is bigger than critical point, like negative features' value, sentences will be sent to Trick Engine and converted to normal sentence RICA can understand.
+    If Obfuscation level is bigger than critical point, like negative features' value, sentences will be sent to Trick Engine and converted to normal sentence RICA can understand.\
+    And if that level is much bigger than critical point, [Inference based Pre-Block System] will immediately concider the comment as a kind of garbage.

   - #### Learning
     This engine use LSTM.
 (And also it can learn data in __realtime__.
 Check the 'RICA Engine RLS')\